 - When recruiting event organizers, tell them about your promotional plans.
 Public profile is a significant enticement to participate.
 Print advertisements in your local paper that list all the registered events with dates, times, and locations are an important incentive.
 By announcing the print deadline to be included in these marketing pieces, you create a great “carrot” for event organizers to register early!
 If you can provide Culture Days-branded handbills that list local events and/or posters to event organizers, they can distribute them as part of their individual promotional efforts and play a vital role in your overall campaign.
 Find poster templates and more in your Dashboard.

 - In August, be sure to invite your municipal councillors and Mayor or other elected officials to mark their calendars and attend Culture Days events taking place in your community.
 Culture Days events make for fun photo-ops and give politicians a chance to demonstrate active support and participation in the local arts and cultural life of their communities.
-Even if they cannot be physically present, officials can still participate in Culture Days, so make sure to invite them.

 - Your Mayor can make an official Proclamation for Culture Days.
 In Québec, where the inspiration for Culture Days originated, 536 municipalities have signed the official Declaration of Journées de la culture.
 And since Culture Days’ inception in 2010, many cities and towns across Canada have affirmed their commitment to arts and culture through officially proclaiming Culture Days.
 Find a proclamation template here, or in your Dashboard.
 Municipal proclamations are a great way to engage your city councillors, raise the profile of arts and culture in your community and attract local media attention.